Game Theoretic Mixed Experts for Combinational Adversarial Machine Learning: Introduction

 In parallel to attack and defense development, studies have also been conducted on the transferability of adversarial examples~\cite{Delving, mahmood2021robustness, xu2022securing}.
 Transferabiltiy refers to the phenomena where adversarial examples generated for one model are also misclassified by a different machine learning model.
 However, to the best of our knowledge no analyses have been done on the transferability of adversarial examples designed to attack specific defenses.
-From these observations several pertinent questions arise: \begin{enumerate} \item \textit{Do adversarial examples generated for one specific defense transfer to other defenses?} \item \textit{Based on adversarial transferability, can a game theoretic framework be developed to determine the optimal choices for both attacker and defender?} \item \textit{Can randomized defense selection yield higher robustness than a single state-of-the-art defense?} \end{enumerate} These are precisely the questions our paper seeks to answer.
-We break from the traditional dynamic of adversarial machine learning which focuses on the single best attack and defense.
+From these observations several pertinent questions arise: \begin{enumerate} \item \textit{Do adversarial examples generated for one specific defense transfer to other defenses?} \item \textit{Based on adversarial transferability, can a game theoretic framework be developed to determine the optimal choices for both attacker and defender?} \item \textit{How can the addition of multi-defense consensus voting (adversarial detection) and multi-model attacks be exploited by both the attacker and defender within a game theoretic framework?} \end{enumerate} These are precisely the questions our paper seeks to answer.
+We break from the traditional dynamic of adversarial machine learning, which focuses on the single best attack and defense.
 We instead take a multi-faceted approach and develop a game theoretic framework to answer the above questions.
-Specifically, we provide the following contributions: Most importantly, we formulate a practical, game-theoretic framework for finding the optimal strategies for an attacker and defender who each employ a set of state-of-the-art adversarial attacks and defenses.
-Motivated by this framework, we develop two new white-box attacks called the Momentum Iterative Method over Expectation (MIME) and the Auto Expectation Self-Attention Gradient Attack (AE-SAGA) in order to create a stronger adversary.
-These attacks are necessary for targeting certain randomized defenses and for adapting to multi-defense strategies.
-Lastly, we analyze the adversarial transferability of current defenses like Trash is Treasure~\cite{TiT}, Barrage of Random Transforms~\cite{BaRT}, Friendly Adversarial Training~\cite{FAT} and other new architectures like SNNs~\cite{transferSNN, SEW} and ViTs~\cite{VIT}.
-We further leverage the low transferability between these classifiers to find those which are best suited for a combined, ensemble defense such as the one developed in our game-theoretic framework.
+We provide the following contributions: \begin{enumerate} \item \textbf{Defense Transferability Analysis}- We analyze the adversarial transferability of state-of-the-art defenses like Trash is Treasure~\cite{TiT}, Barrage of Random Transforms~\cite{BaRT}, Friendly Adversarial Training~\cite{FAT} and other new architectures like SNNs~\cite{transferSNN, SEW} and ViTs~\cite{VIT}.
+We show specific attacks on defenses do no transfer well, meaning there is potential for a combinational defense within a game theoretic framework. \item \textbf{New Combinational Adversarial Attacks} - We develop three new attacks: the Momentum Iterative Method over Expectation attack (MIME), the Multi-Agent Gradient Expectation attack (MAGE) and detector based Multi-Agent Gradient Expectation attack (MAGE-D).
+These attacks are designed to create the strongest possible adversary to attack randomized and multi-classifier based defenses. \item \textbf{Game theoretic Mixed Experts} - We propose a game-theoretic framework for finding approximately optimal strategies for adversarial attackers and defenders that can implement multi-model attack and defense techniques.
+We mathematically derive our framework, and empirical test it by implementing multiple state-of-the-art adversarial attacks and defenses on two datasets, CIFAR-10~\cite{c10} and Tiny ImageNet~\cite{le2015tiny}.
+Through our framework we demonstrate that we are able to achieve a 37.3\% increase in robustness on CIFAR-10, and a 45.65\% increase on Tiny ImageNet over all single-model defenses we tested. \end{enumerate}